Juan Agudelo: New York Red Bulls

 Agudelo began his career with the New York Red Bull Academy a member of the U.S. Soccer Development Academy and quickly established himself as one of the more skilled prospects at the club.
 In 2009, he was offered a chance to join the junior team but decided to accept a trial with Colombian side Millonarios in 2010.
 Although it was reported that he had signed with Millonarios, he returned to the United States to join Red Bulls during their pre-season.
 While with Millonarios, Agudelo played with the youth side, including a match against Independiente Santa Fe on January 17, which served as a tribute match to Brazilian great Pelé.

 On March 26, 2010, Agudelo officially joined the New York Red Bulls.
 He made his professional debut on April 27, 2010, in a U.S. Open Cup game against Philadelphia Union.
 Agudelo made his MLS debut against Real Salt Lake October 9, 2010, entering in the 85th minute in a match that ended in a scoreless draw.
 He scored his first professional goal on March 19, 2011, in the Red Bulls' 2011 MLS season opener, a 1–0 victory over Seattle Sounders FC.
+In October, MLS listed Agudelo at no. 2 on its "24 under 24" list of best young players for 2011.

 As directed by US National team manager Jürgen Klinsmann, that all off-season US MLS stars should train with European clubs, on November 16, 2011, Agudelo started a two-week training period with VfB Stuttgart.
 On December 1, 2011, Agudelo started a similar two-week period at Liverpool.

 Chivas USA

-Agudelo was traded to Chivas USA on May 17, 2012 in exchange for defender Heath Pearce, allocation money, and future considerations.
+Agudelo was traded to Chivas USA on May 17, 2012, in exchange for defender Heath Pearce, allocation money, and future considerations.
 The latter was reported to be a portion of any transfer fee that Chivas USA receives from selling Agudelo.
 Following the 2012 Major League Soccer season, Agudelo was invited to train with Scottish club Celtic.
 Following his training stint with Celtic, Agudelo joined West Ham United for a training stint also.
 He scored four goals for Chivas in 2012 as they had a poor campaign finishing bottom of the Western Conference.
-Agudelo began the 2013 well scoring against FC Dallas and Chicago Fire before he was transferred to the New England Revolution on May 7, 2013.
+Agudelo was listed by MLS at no. 13 on MLS' annual "24 under 24" list of best young players.
+Agudelo began the 2013 well, scoring against FC Dallas and Chicago Fire before he was transferred to the New England Revolution on May 7, 2013.